 - Documenting wishes for life insurance policy disbursement

 - Keeping finances separate if one spouse has a great deal of personal wealth before the marriage

-- Protecting one spouse from another’s debt
+- Protecting one spouse from the other spouse’s debt

 - Protection for stepchildren in the event the biological parent dies